shelleg/ansible-role-artifactory/README.md

 Requirements
 ------------
-mariadb / mysql - you can use with [Ansible-role-mariadb](https://github.com/shelleg/ansible-role-mariadb)
+mariadb - you can use with [Ansible-role-mariadb](https://github.com/shelleg/ansible-role-mariadb) mysql - you can use with `geerlingguy.mysql`

 Role Variables